jamesliangg/York-Schedule-Exporter/README.md

 # York Schedule Exporter
 Export timetable to an iCalendar file from REM

+Calculations based on average UofT Academic Year length

+# Features
+- Import works for Google Calendar
+- Works for 2022-2023 Winter and Fall courses

 ## Credits
 Inspired by https://schedule.wattools.ca/